1984 Canadian federal election: New Democrats

-The NDP lost only one seat, which was far better than expected considering the size of the PC tidal wave.
-Historically, third parties do not do well in landslides.
-More importantly, their 30 seats were only ten behind the Liberals.
+The NDP had a net loss of one seat, which was far better than expected considering the size of the PC tidal wave.
+Historically, third parties do not do well in landslides, especially in a first-past-the-post system that awards power solely based on seat count.
 Despite losing less than a percentage point in terms of total vote share, the NDP still finished with less than two-thirds of the Liberals' popular vote.
 However, the NDP vote proved itself to be much more efficient since it was not as evenly distributed across the country.
 While they were a distant third everywhere east of Ontario, the NDP won only one seat fewer than the Liberals in Ontario despite finishing a distant third there as well.
-In Western Canada, the NDP were by far the second-largest party behind the Tories.
-Some NDP incumbents essentially held on to their own share of the vote, and simply had to survive a swing from Liberal to PC which in many cases proved insufficient to unseat the sitting New Democratic MP.
+In Western Canada, the NDP lost seats to the Tories but was by far the second-largest party behind the Tories.
+Some NDP incumbents essentially held on to their own share of the vote, and simply had to survive a swing from Liberal to PC which in many cases proved insufficient to unseat the sitting NDP MP.

+More importantly, their 30 seats were only ten behind the Liberals.
 Although the NDP had long since established itself as the third major party in Canada, this was closer than any party had gotten to the Grits or Tories since 1921, when the Progressive Party briefly surpassed the Tories.
 This led to speculation that Canada was headed for a UK-style Labour–Conservative division, with the NDP knocking the Liberals down to third-party status.
 It would be as close as the NDP would get to becoming the Official Opposition until 2011, when the party gained the second-most seats in the House of Commons and the majority of seats in Quebec.